 I’ve had many experiences when as a grower or having identified myself as a journalist, I was stonewalled, lied to, given the run-around, put off, and otherwise treated like shit.
 I asked a well-known soil company to prove their product claims that their soil is “the best, cleanest, most reliable, with the highest quality ingredients,” after buying some of their soil and finding it loaded with root aphids and at a totally wrong pH.

 They were instantly hostile to me–but promised to give the information I sought.
 They never did, and also insulted me and this magazine.
 They’re lucky I don’t write an article titled “Scam Companies & Products Marijuana Growers Should Avoid,” and name them as the number one scammer.

-In contrast, before I realized that General Hydroponics was owned by Scotts Miracle-Gro, a corporate criminal I despise, I called the General Hydroponics tech support line and the person who answered said, “Hawthorne Gardening.”
-I didn’t know what the hell she was talking about, and it took me forever to reach a tech support person for General Hydroponics.
-Sad thing is, the person didn’t know anything about serious marijuana growing, so it was all a waste of my time.
+I thought I had dialed the wrong number.
+It took several calls to even reach a tech support person for General Hydroponics.
+Sad thing is, the person didn’t know anything useful about professional marijuana growing, so it was all a waste of my time.

 If you contact a cannabis seeds seller or breeder, or a marijuana grow gear manufacturer or retailer, and they refuse to give you friendly and honest answers to your product questions, go somewhere else.
 Also, be sure to ask about product guarantees, warranties, and return policies.